ebay slug : 1959-topps-baseball-cards

 A National League MVP award, 51 home runs in 1955, a couple of 30-30 seasons, and having still not reached his 28th birthday will do that for a fella.

-This is another sunny yellow card, featuring a fairly serious looking young Mays, and it typically pulls in $200+ in graded NM condition.
+This sunny yellow card, featuring a fairly serious looking young Mays, is on just about every vintage want list.

 Check prices on eBay (affiliate link)